 Ecommerce player Flipkart too introduced SuperCoins zone that allows its members to play different games and earn rewards simultaneously.
 A user earn coins on every purchase they make and earn rewards simultaneously.
 The brand also has an exclusive Gamezone that enlists some of the most engaging games keeping in sync the Indian consumer behavior and motivations.
 Recently, Flipkart introduced a daily trivia Bollywood quiz under its games section in the App comprising five questions to be answered before midnight.
 Many prizes and SuperCoins are up for grabs thereby increasing the probability of winning for its subscribed members.

 A gamified future…

 Indian brands like Swiggy, Zomato, Amazon have leapfrogged and are reaping its benefits.
-It’s about time that gamification loyalty takes the lead in India and brands incorporate this strategy for achieving a higher CX and eventually driving sky-rocketing ROI.
+It’s about time that gamification strategy in loyalty programs takes the lead in India and brands incorporate this strategy for achieving a higher engagement.

 What was that one thing that most brands focused most during last year?

 Indeed, it has come a long way.
 In the world of retail, loyalty was often considered as an underdog.
 The broadcast commercials, promotional offers and print advertisements ruled the roost.
 Cut to the millennial century, brand promotions continued but marketing honchos worldwide realized that it is time to hold on to their existing customers, their loyal brigade.
 Marketers worldwide are waking up to the myriad benefits of a loyalty program, there are some Superbrands who found their way to the buyer’s heart.
 While offering customer loyalty programs consistently, these companies gradually formed brand advocates like no one’s watching.
 So, let’s take a closer look at brands who got it right, really right with their loyalty programs that their customers swear by the products and services offered by them.